JustinLove/generals_of_kolmi/notes.md

 - x ng+ bosses
 - x move ng+ eval? separate field for ng+ orbs?
 - x famine compat?
+- x can see update when returning
+- wrong total for friend
+- slowdown update when not near
 - nightmare bosses
 - copy to bbcode